LiamSkirrow/cpu-debug-environment/README.md

 ss | single-step CPU instructions, one at a time  | run [addr] | run the program indefinitely, starting address [addr]  | halt | halt the execution of the processor  |

+### TODO
+- at the top level include a decoder that maps the FPGA's onboard peripherals into memory.
+So the CPU can access the peripherals via a memory map.
+For example, assign a given byte in memory to the 8 LEDs onboard the ARTY A7 board so that the CPU can set/reset them arbitrarily.